 Lisa Perez Jackson is an American chemical engineer who served as the administrator of the United States Environmental Protection Agency from 2009 to 2013.
 She was the first African American to hold that position.

 Mae Carol Jemison is an American engineer, physician, and former NASA astronaut.
-She became the first black woman to travel into space when she served as a mission specialist aboard the Space Shuttle Endeavour.
-Jemison joined NASA’s astronaut corps in 1987 and was selected to serve for the STS-47 mission, during which she orbited the Earth for nearly eight days on September 12–20, 1992.
+She became the first African-American woman to travel into space when she served as a mission specialist aboard the Space Shuttle Endeavour in 1992.
+Jemison joined NASA’s astronaut corps in 1987 and was selected to serve for the STS-47 mission, during which the Endeavour orbited the Earth for nearly eight days on September 12–20, 1992.

-Ivenue Love-Stanley , is an American architect.
+Ivenue Love-Stanley, , , is an American architect.
 She co-founded Stanley, Love-Stanley P.C., an Atlanta-based architecture and design firm.
 She was the first African-American woman to graduate from Georgia Institute of Technology’s College of Architecture, and in 1983 she became the first African-American woman licensed architect in the Southeast.
-Love-Stanley’s projects include the Aquatic Center for the 1996 Centennial Olympic Games, the Lyke House Catholic Student Center at the Atlanta University Center, the Southwest YMCA and St. Paul’s Episcopal Church , the Auburn Market in Sweet Auburn an...
+Love-Stanley’s projects include the Aquatic Center for the 1996 Centennial Olympic Games, the Lyke House Catholic Student Center at the Atlanta University Center, the Southwest YMCA and St. Paul’s Episcopal Church , the Auburn Market in Sweet Aubur...

 Harold L. Martin Sr. Ph.D. is an American engineer, educator, former chancellor of Winston-Salem State and current chancellor of North Carolina Agricultural and Technical State University.
 He is the first alumnus in the history of North Carolina A&T to hold the position of Chancellor.
 Under his leadership, N.C.
 A&T has become the nation’s largest historically black university , its top-ranked public HBCU and North Carolina’s third most productive public research university.
 It has also increased its standing as a land-grant institution and doctoral research university.